-Following a successful first year, we are progressing with the rewilding project in Reading.
-The project involves a new approach to grass cutting, and in 2021 we will be comparing two different mowing regimes across different sites.
+Following a successful two seasons, we continue to progress with the rewilding project in Reading.
+The project involves a new approach to grass cutting.

 Rewilding connects people back with nature.
 This is a good time to do it, when residents are walking and cycling more.
 Many people have urged us to make changes that improve things for wildlife in the town.